Application Integration

 This replaces a complex sequence of nested - and: and - or: sub-documents with a CEL expression.

-The C7N filter expression in a given policy document is componsed of one or more atomic filter clauses, combined by and, or, and not operators.
+The C7N filter expression in a given policy document is composed of one or more atomic filter clauses, combined by and, or, and not operators.
 The filter as a whole is handled by the __call__() methods of subclasses of the BooleanGroupFilter class.

 resource: